wasimakram/mirror/README.md

 ## Glass Guidelines
   Just to remind you while developing.

-* Design for Glass
+* Design for Glass.
-* Don't get in the way
+* Don't get in the way.
-* Keep it timely
+* Keep it timely.
-* Avoid he unexpected
+* Avoid the unexpected.